Have you ever asked an employee to audit another team? If so, this is what you may be experiencing and the challenges they be facing.

 - Recognizes organic and mechanistic business system thinking – meaning that we base solutions on sound academic rigor.

-About the author: Colin Rosam from HPO Risk Solutions is an experienced sales professional working in and leading sales teams.
-Focused on helping organisations digitise risk & compliance by leveraging the power of cloud, block chain and AI tools to optimise business and compliance performance.
+About the author: Ian Rosam from HPO Risk Solutions is focused on helping organisations digitise risk & compliance by leveraging the power of cloud, block chain and AI tools to optimise business and compliance performance.